kylejones200/psis_4700_applied_ai/webslides/advanced_AI-Safety-and-Red-Teaming.md

 ## Summary

-AI safety is quality assurance for trust.
+AI safety is quality assurance for trust
 Red teaming proves systems are ready for the real world

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.